Facts About Charlie Chaplin You Need To Know

 Chaplin grew up in an orphanage partly

 Because Chaplin’s mother’s health deteriorated, so did the finances of the family.
 Things got so bad that in 1896 Chaplin was sent to a public boarding school for orphans and destitute children with his older half-brother.
 Chaplin lived there for about 18 months, the longest period of continuous schooling he would ever have got.
-He learned to read and write but evidently suffered quite a few indignities during about with ringworm, including heavy caning and the shaving of his hair.
+He learned to read and write but evidently suffered quite a few indignities with ringworm, including heavy caning and the shaving of his hair.
 His mother was admitted to a mental hospital shortly after.
 His dad, meanwhile, played little part in his education and ended up dying of alcoholism at the age of 37.

 Chaplin had loathed his first movie.

-In 1913, Keystone Studios hired him away for $150 a week during Chaplin’s second vaudeville tour of the US.
+In 1913, Keystone Studios hired him for $150 a week during Chaplin’s second vaudeville tour of the US.
 Early the following year he made his first film appearance, portraying an out-of-work swindler in Making a Living.
 Wearing a moustache handlebar, top hat and monocle, he got in a few funny gags, particularly when battling the hero of the story, a journalist who at one point interviews a man stuck under a car rather than saving him.
 Overall, however, his success offended Chaplin.
 He also accused the director of jealously leaving out his best content.

 For all but a few movies Chaplin was playing the same character.